hazelcast/hazelcast-jet/site/website/blog/2020-03-02-jet-40-is-released.md

 algorithm which requires participation from the whole pipeline, including sources and sinks.
 Previously, the at-least-once and exactly-once processing guarantees were only limited to replayable sources such as Kafka.
-Jet 4.0 comes with a full two-phase-commit (2PC) implementation which makes it possible to have end to end exactly processing with acknowledgement based sources such as JMS.
-Jet is also now able to work with transactional sinks to avoid duplicate writes, and this version adds transactional file and Kafka sinks, with transactional JMS and JDBC sinks utilizing XA transactions coming in the next release.
+Jet 4.0 comes with a full two-phase commit (2PC) implementation which makes it possible to have end-to-end exactly-once processing with acknowledgement-based sources such as JMS.
+Jet is now also able to work with transactional sinks to avoid duplicate writes, and this version adds transactional file and Kafka sinks, with transactional JMS and JDBC sinks utilizing XA transactions coming in the next release.